 PSYC 2700 – Human Lifespan Development

-Introduces the methods and statistics used in the study of psychology, including case study, survey, observation, and experimentation.
-Special attention to the unique requirements of human subjects.
-Lecture plus lab experience.
+Introduces the methods and statistics used in the study of psychology, including surveys, correlational studies, and experiments Special attention to the unique requirements of human subjects.

 PSYC 3010 – Behavioral Neuroscience